ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 existing well-known HTTP authentication mechanisms that they already supports.
 Discovering what authentication mechanisms are supported by a DAP participant is outside of this document's scope.

-### Client to aggregator

-Clients upload reports to aggregators, as detailed in {{upload-flow}}.
-The contents of each input share must be kept confidential from everyone but the client and the aggregator it is being sent to and clients must be able to authenticate the aggregator they upload to.

-The HTTPS channel provides confidentiality between the client and the leader, but this is not sufficient since the helper's report shares are relayed through the leader.
-Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective aggregator.
-Clients fetch the public keys from each aggregator over HTTPS, allowing them to authenticate the server.

-Aggregators MAY require clients to authenticate when uploading reports.
-This is an effective mitigation against Sybil attacks in deployments where it is practical for each client to have an identity provisioned (e.g., a user logged into an online service or a hardware device programmed with an identity).
-If it is used, client authentication MUST use a scheme that meets the requirements in
-{{request-authentication}}.

-In some deployments, it will not be practical to require clients to authenticate (e.g., a widely distributed application that does not require its users to login to any service), so client authentication is not mandatory in DAP.
-In the absence of client authentication, implementations SHOULD deploy some mitigation against Sybil attacks.

-### Inter-aggregator

-The leader and helper aggregators communicate to prepare input shares, as detailed in {{aggregate-flow}}, and to aggregate output shares into aggregate shares, as detailed in {{collect-aggregate}}.
-These messages must be confidential and mutually authenticated.

-The aggregate sub-protocol is driven by the leader acting as an HTTPS client, making requests to the helper's HTTPS server.
-HTTPS provides confidentiality and authenticates the helper to the leader.

-Leaders MUST authenticate their requests to helpers using a scheme that meets the requirements in {{request-authentication}}.

-### Collector to leader

-The collector makes requests to the leader in order to obtain aggregate shares, as detailed in {{collect-flow}}).
-Collect sub-protocol messages must be confidential and mutually authenticated.

-HTTPS provides confidentiality and authenticates the leader to the collector.
-Additionally, the leader encrypts its aggregate share to a public key held by the collector.

-Collectors MUST authenticate their requests to leaders using a scheme that meets the requirements in {{request-authentication}}.

-[[OPEN ISSUE: collector public key is currently in the task parameters, but this will have to change #102]]

-### Collector to helper

-The collector and helper never directly communicate with each other, but the helper does transmit an aggregate share to the collector through the leader, as detailed in {{collect-aggregate}}.
-The aggregate share must be confidential from everyone but the helper and the collector.

-Confidentiality is achieved by having the helper encrypt its aggregate share to a public key held by the collector.

-There is no authentication between the collector and the helper.
-This allows the leader to:

-* Send collect parameters to the helper that do not reflect the parameters chosen by the collector
-* Discard the aggregate share computed by the helper and then fabricate aggregate shares that combine into an arbitrary aggregate result

-These are both attacks on soundness, which we already assume to hold only if both aggregators are honest, which puts these malicious-leader attacks out of scope.

-[[OPEN ISSUE: Should we have authentication in either direction between the helper and the collector? #155]]
-[[OPEN ISSUE: DAP and/or VDAF should spell out what "soundness" and "privacy" mean]]

 ## Errors